 Can I make the pie ahead of time?

-Yes, you can prepare the crust and filling a day in advance.
-However, it’s best to add the meringue right before serving to maintain its texture.
+You can prep the crust and filling a day before, but add the meringue just before serving so it stays fluffy.

 What is the best way to store lemon meringue pie?